mebusy/notes/dev_notes/GoIn70_6.md

 ### 6.1.3 Limiting template parsing

+- Parsing templates that were originally in text into type instances is a bit of work for a Go application.
+    - Parsing a template turns a string of characters into an object model with a variety of nodes and node types that Go knows how to use.
+    - The parser in the `text/template/parser` package sits behind functions such as `template.Parse` and `template.ParseFiles`
  - Methods such as the following technique allow you to avoid extra work by using a `text/template/parser` that can speed up your application.

 <h2 id="98fb0d7ee0f06d754fe01fe1b12afcd3"></h2>